Questions and Answers

 Where can you buy a paramotor?

 You can buy a paramotor from us.
 Club Adrenalins is the representative of experienced producers of paramotors (PAP-team, Vittorazi, Flyproducts, and Corsair) in Latvia.
-In the recent years Club Adrenalins has been developing paramotors of its own for the needs of the Club.
-To get more information please email us at email@example.com or call us on +371 29339713.
+For more information contact us by email to [email protected] or call +371 29345513.

 How much does a paramotor weigh?